Azure-Samples/azure-search-python-samples/Image-Processing/README.md

 # Image Processing Sample

-Cognitive Search can analyze images with text, or images with other images, to create searchable or analyzable text.
+Cognitive Search can annotate images with text, or images with other images, to create searchable or analyzable text.
 This sample focuses on a specific aspect of image analysis in a Cognitive Search pipeline: passing images to a custom skill, and return images back to the skillset for further processing.

 In this demonstration, you will use a sample JPEG file, services and tools, and fully formulated requests in notebook to perform the following tasks: